 If You Do Have a Policy Guide…

 Consider how long it’s been since you’ve reviewed your policy guide.
 Are your practice and pricing details up to date?
-Is your software running on a newer update than it was on when you put the guide together?
+Is your medical practice management software running on a newer update than it was on when you put the guide together?
 Are you working with any new insurance networks with particular specifications?

 Take frequent opportunities to update, modify, and improve your practice’s processes and make sure all changes are reflected in your guide.
 At a minimum, you should review your policy guide quarterly to keep it up-to-date.
 To stay on the cutting edge, you should go back to it much more frequently to add more thorough information.